aarsan/docs/sql-mi-cmk-content.md

 1. Have Azure Key Vault create the key.
 This option ensures that the private key material never leaves Azure Key Vault and cannot be seen by any human or system.
 While the private key is not exportable, it can be backed up and restored to another Azure Key Vault.
 This is important to know because in order to have the same key material in multiple Key Vaults as required by this design, you will have to use the bakup / restore feature.
 There are several limitation with this option.
 Both Key Vaults must be in the same Azure [geography](source) or the restore will not work.
 The only way around this is to keep the Key Vaults in separate subscriptions and [move the subscription to another region](source).

+2. Generate the asymmetric keys offline using a utility such as OpenSSL and import the key into Azure Key Vault.
+When you import a key into Key Vault, you can [mark is as exportable](source) so you can either throw away the keys once you've imported them into Key Vault or you can store them somewhere else (on-prem, another Key Vault, etc.).
+This option gives you the most flexibility but can be the least secure without properly ensuring the keys don't get in the wrong hands.
+The system generating the keys and the method used to place the keys in Azure Key Vault are not controlled by Azure.
+This process can be automated using [Azure DevOps](https://docs.microsoft.com/azure/devops/), [Azure Automation](https://docs.microsoft.com/azure/automation/), or any orchestration tool of your choice.

-2. Use a supported on-premises Hardware Security Module (HSM).
+3. Use a [supported on-premises Hardware Security Module (HSM)](https://docs.microsoft.com/en-us/azure/key-vault/keys/hsm-protected-keys#supported-hsms) to generate your keys.
 Using a supported HSM, you can import keys into Azure Key Vault, securely.
 The same-geography limitation does not apply here.

-3. Generate it using anything else (such as OpenSSL) and import the key into Azure Key Vault.
-This option gives you the most flexibility but can be the least secure without strict policies in place.
-The system generating the keys and the method used to place the keys in Azure Key Vault are not controlled by Azure.

 ### Availability
 By adding Azure Key Vault to your architecture, it becomes a critical component and at least one of the Key Vaults in the design must be accessible.
 Additionally, the keys necessary for TDE must be accessible.
 Azure Monitor Insights provides comprehansive monitoring of Azure Key Vault.
 More information can be found here: [source](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/key-vault-insights-overview)